 - Direct: Though mannerisms vary between ethnic groups, most people exhibit distinctive African influences when they communicate.
 This is a direct speech style.
 South Africans arrive straight to the point and tend to say what they mean.
 A South African will make no hesitation in telling you when you are wrong or objecting on the spot.
 To an Australian, this can come across as overly assertive or blunt.

 - Raised Voices: Afrikaners and black South Africans (particularly females) tend to naturally adopt a louder speaking tone than what most Australians do.
 It is normal for black South Africans to continue conversations by shouting when situated at a distance from each other (e.g. standing across the road or across a room).

 - Physical Contact: South Africans are generally comfortable with physical affection and like to express warmth through actions such as hugging and patting each other on the back.

 - Hands: Putting your hands in your pockets can be misinterpreted by South Africans as disrespectful.

 - Expression: Black South Africans are very animated and are very communicative through their facial expressions when they speak.

-- Personal Space: Black South Africans often sit/stand very closer to each other.
-Some South Africans may stand at proximities that you consider being uncomfortably close to your personal space.
-It is likely they have not been made aware of the discomfort Australians feel with it and won’t realise the discrepancy.
+- Personal Space: Black South Africans often sit and stand very close to each other.
+Therefore, some may stand at proximities that a Westerner may consider to be uncomfortably close.
+It is likely they have not been made aware of the discomfort some people may feel with this.

 - Gestures: Making a ‘V’ with the index finger and middle finger, in the shape of the peace sign is very rude if the palm is facing towards yourself.